Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/Ubuntu_Rollout_Issue_091224/Recover CVM from Ubuntu 6_8_0 bug.md

   - Consult https://jqlang.github.io/jq/download/ for other platforms

 If installing any packages, please start a new terminal session afterwards.

+For affected CVMs that are encrypted using a Customer Managed Key, make sure the user running these commands has either
+- RBAC Key Vault Crypto User on the CVM DES Key Vault <strong>if RBAC is enabled</strong>
+- Unwrap Key permissions under the Key Vault Access Policy <strong>if RBAC is disabled</strong>

 # Remediation of the Kernel Panic error